What Is Triazolam (Halcion)?

 Physical addiction and dependence on triazolam can result in withdrawal symptoms.
 Another effect that can occur when abusing triazolam is the rebound effect.
 When someone discontinues or reduces the dosage of Halcion, symptoms that were absent or controlled by the medication may reappear.

-Triazolam is designed to be used for a short period of time, but when someone abuses it for a long time their tolerance to the drug will continually increase until they no longer feel the effects of the medication.
+Triazolam is designed to be used for a short period of time, but when someone uses it for a long time their tolerance to the drug will continually increase until they no longer feel the effects of the medication.

 Withdrawal symptoms of triazolam may include: